 4:00 – 6:00pm

 Follow the little gravel road to our grass lane.
-Mary Anne and Judi are waiting at the end.
-A cool drink, snacks, farm tour and new friends also await.
+We are waiting with a cool drink, snacks, farm tour and new friends.
 Relax for a bit.

 Yoga will be either under the big, blue sky near the ponds, or in our Yoga Barn.
 This first class will work out the kinks from the drive, and release tension from a busy work week

 Farm-to-table deliciousness.
-Mary Anne sets a picture perfect table with retro linens and a mix of vintage china.
+We set a picture perfect table with retro linens and a mix of vintage china (or, socially distanced eating in the round).
 If the weather cooperates, we’ll dine outside under the trees, by candlelight and lanterns.
-Our menu features fresh local produce, cheeses, and breads, including salads with fresh homemade dressings and seasonal soups, such as Mary Anne’s delicious, Apple-Butternut Squash Soup.
+Our menu features fresh local produce, cheeses, and breads, including salads with fresh homemade dressings and seasonal soups.

 Relax on the bunkhouse porch, or by our open campfire, with a drink and a friend.
 Stargazing is supreme.
-Soon you’ll head to your bed.
-Is it in the sweet little Soul Farm cottage?
-A quick drive down the road to the farmstead?
-Or, will you be closer to nature bedded down in our bunkhouse or walled tents, with soft sheets and comforters?
+Soon you’ll head to your bed, close to nature bedded down in our bunkhouse or walled tents, with soft sheets and comforters.

 Wake up, surprisingly refreshed.
-Come on into the Soul Farm cottage, because there are little smoothies waiting for you, along with coffee and teas (some mixed by local herbalists).
+Come on over to the Soul Farm cottage, because there are little smoothies waiting for you, along with coffee and teas.

 Midwest Yoga.
-The ground is still a little dewy, so we’ll meet in the yoga barn and enjoy a wake-up practice.
+If ground is still a little dewy, we’ll meet in the yoga barn and enjoy a wake-up practice.
 Maybe there’s a theme this weekend.
-If so, you can be sure Judi will reference it here.
+If so, you can be sure your teacher will reference it here.

 A Hearty Breakfast.
 It might be a vegetable frittata, with a little fresh greens and homemade muffins.

 This time of your day will vary, depending on retreat themes, featured teachers, and other opportunities.
 See your retreat package for your core activities during this part of your day.
-Depending on your package, you may also have time to choose from these additional activities:
+Depending on your event, you may also have time to schedule a massage, take a forest meditation or a groundwork lesson, or just journal and rest.

 Regroup for yoga and guided meditation.